K6JRF's Page

 Problem:

 As I've stated on the "Vox Mod" page, I really enjoy VOX operation but it's a bit 'hard' on my amplifier in that it forces the DBC to continually cycle.
-There are no "moving-parts" per se but the strain on the switching transistor makes it suseptibale to a high voltage transient which can exceed the collector-to-emitter breakdown voltage [Vceo] causing it suddenly "die"!
-Then the circuit reverts to a continous bias mode so the static plate dissipation now takes over.
+There are no "moving-parts" per se but the strain on the switching transistor makes it suseptible to a high voltage transient which can exceed the collector-to-emitter breakdown voltage [Vceo] causing it to suddenly "die"!
+Then the circuit reverts to a continuous bias mode so the static plate dissipation now takes over.
 About 450+ watts are wasted in heat and that, of course, raises the overall temperature level and, in some cases, may contribute to glowing red plates under a long SSB transmission.

-As you see in the comparison table, the high voltage switching transistor, Q103 has a 'breakdown' voltage, Vceo = 60V and is very suspectible to catastrophic failure for no apparent reason.
+As you see in the comparison table, the high voltage switching transistor, Q103 has a 'breakdown' voltage, Vceo = 60V and is very suseptible to catastrophic failure for no apparent reason.
 When you transmit again (key down, no audio), you see quesient plate current with no RF drive signal, that's a sure sign that the transistor has failed.
 The table compares the parameters of the transistor.

 DBC Operation: